-IETF Purpose develop and maintain standards for technologies used to provide Internet service or to provide services over the Internet - ensure that the technology can perform needed functions - ensure that the technology will support the proper scale of deployment and usage - ensure that the technology itself is secure and can be operated securely ensure that the technology is manageable IETF produces standards and other documents
+IETF Purpose - develop and maintain standards for technologies used to provide Internet service or to provide services over the Internet - ensure that the technology can perform needed functions ensure that the technology will support the proper scale of deployment and usage - ensure that the technology itself is secure and can be operated securely - ensure that the technology is manageable - IETF produces standards and other documents

-E T F®

 IETF "Standards"

 IETF standards: not 'because we say so' standards they are standards only if people use them formal SDOs can create legally mandated standards IETF standards are published in "RFCs" no formal recognition for IETF standards by governments or "approved" standards organization but some government standards refer to IETF standards lack of formal government input "a problem" at least to some governments no submitting to "traditional" standards bodies

-IETF

 IETF Work Team

-124ish Working Groups Working Group Chairs: manage working group Document Editors: edit individual documents 8 Areas, each with Area Directors (ADs) APS, GEN, INT, O&M, RAI, RTG, SEC, TSV IETF Chair: AD for General Area, chief spokesperson Internet Engineering Steering Group (IESG): technical review, process management (ADs + IETF Chair) Internet Architecture Board (IAB): architectural guidance & liaisons

-Area Directors Areas have 2 ADs except General Area, which has one responsible for setting direction in Area responsible for managing process in Area approve BOFs & propose working groups ensure working groups follow proper process have authority to change working group management generally with IESG consultation review working group documents prior to IESG review
+128ish "active" Working Groups Working Group Chairs: manage working group Document Editors: edit individual documents 8 Areas, each with Area Directors (ADs) APS, GEN, INT, O&M, RAI, RTG, SEC, TSV APS & RAI may be merged into an ART area IETF Chair: AD for General Area, chief spokesperson Internet Engineering Steering Group (IESG): technical review, process management (ADs + IETF Chair) Internet Architecture Board (IAB): architectural guidance & liaisons Area Directors Areas have 1, 2 or 3 ADs responsible for setting direction in Area responsible for managing process in Area approve BOFs & propose working groups ensure working groups follow proper process have authority to change working group management generally with IESG consultation review working group documents prior to IESG review

+How the IETF Work Gets Done

+generally, IETF technology development is done in Working Groups

+but can be an individual effort

+proposals are published as working documents

+"Internet Draft"

+working document revised & republished based on discussion

+working document submitted to AD for IESG review

+AD performs technical and process review of document

+returns document with comments if AD finds issues

+E T F®

+.....

-How the IETF Work Gets Done generally, IETF technology development is done in Working Groups but can be an individual effort proposal published as a working document "Internet Draft" working document revised & republished based on discussion working document submitted to IESG via AD AD performs technical and process review of document returns document with comments if AD finds issues ETF® How the IETF Work Gets Done, contd. when AD satisfied, the IESG issues IETF-wide "Last Call" for comments IESG performs interdisciplinary technical review of proposal & reviews Last-Call comments returns document to WG with comments if IESG finds issues when IESG satisfied, the document sent to RFC Editor for publication as RFC
+How the IETF Work Gets Done, contd. when AD satisfied, the IESG issues IETF-wide "Last Call" for comments IESG performs interdisciplinary technical review of proposal & reviews Last-Call comments returns document to WG with comments if IESG finds issues when IESG satisfied, the document sent to RFC Editor for publication as RFC